Stickguy/CustomPageTemplatePlugin/README.md

 # CustomPageTemplatePlugin
-Add A Custom Page Template with Custom Fields Via a WordPress Plugin
+Add A Custom Page Template with Custom Metaboxes via a WordPress Plugin

 This is a boilerplate plugin to be used to add a custom page template with custom metaboxes to a WordPress Site via a plugin.
+It's useful for situations where you don't have a child theme available, and you don’t want run the risk of having your changes overwritten when your parent theme gets updated.

 ## Usage:
 - Download or Clone Repo.